the biggest thing that has happened in the world, in my life, in our

 Today, if you ask an American how many people were killed in the Cold War, they will start adding US and Soviet soldiers and spies, a miniscule percentage of the actual casualties.
 We didn’t see the real casualties, the millions of people in the Third World whom we brutalized and helped kill.

 This mayhem wasn’t, as is generally reported, in defense of freedom but in support of radical or reactionary minority elements.
-We subverted self-rule and created a dependence on our guns, ammunition, and logistic support.
+We subverted self-rule and created a dependence on our guns, ammunition, and logistical support.
 We did this because it was extremely profitable to take from the taxpayers and give to the billionaire barons of industry and because the average American didn’t give a damn about foreign casualties, foreign freedoms, or foreign infrastructure.
 Whenever a leader waved the flag and cited a contrived or imaginary threat, our knee-jerk reaction was fanatic loyalty.

 The hard, incontrovertible facts show quite clearly that George H. W. Bush was lying through his teeth when he proclaimed the United States trustworthy, when he said we would do what’s right, when he vowed to be legitimate defenders of human rights and liberties.